codepr/codepr.github.io/_posts/2024-09-22-rust-reetcode.md

 categories: rust backend database
 ---

-Small project idea to have somme fun with Rust and try to build something as close as possible to being production-ready.
+Small project idea to have some fun with Rust and try to build something as close as possible to being production-ready.
 This project also aims to dabble a bit with Rust on the web backend side.